f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab5.rst

 .. role:: raw-html(raw)
    :format: html

-Step 5:  Configure and verify that the Squid Proxy can see user information (Optional Step)
+Configure and verify that the Squid Proxy can see user information (Optional Step)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~